 BigMo – our pet name for our combined orchestras which meet on Monday nights.
 We have two of these: BigMo5 and BigMo7

-LittleMo – our normal daytime groups – there is the Sinfonia, three Philharmonias and the String Methods Class
+LittleMo – our normal daytime groups – there is the Sinfonia, Lyrica, two Philharmonias, and Camerata

 MiniMo – our chamber music groups.
 Each year – every student is placed in a small ensemble and learns chamber music for our first semester final

 PreMo – pronounced primo – is the time between set up and BigMo.
-We often walk over to Robeks or Baskin Robbins for a snack
+We often walk over to Kroger or Baskin Robbins for a snack

 MoJo – at other times – we walk over to Starbuck’s and get a coffee drink to keep our energy up

 AprèsMo – many times after BigMo – we are worn out but hungry.
 A group of us will pick an area restaurant, invade it and stuff ourselves

 M.O.O. – pronounced moo – just like the bovine utterance.
 This refers to Memorial Orchestra Olympics – the night we get together to do team building games

 M.O.O.
 II - pronounced moo two (or too).
 This is our second semester version of M.O.O. – and we invite special guests to join us

 ProMo – this is the name we have given our parents group: Parent Reinforcement Organization for the Memorial Orchestra